 The dense urban scape is varied, with 4-5 story terraces from the start of the 20th century, post war public/social housing and some new well designed residential developments.
 This has newly landscaped open green spaces and the outdoor swimming pool of Katzheide.
 Thus, some good communal facilities compensate for a lack of recreational space in the neighbourhood.
 The heart of Gaarden East is Vinetplatz, with market stalls and lively outdoor cafes and events.

-The population of Garden East is around 18,500 and 58% of them have a migratory background.
-These are dominated by Turkish immigrant families.
-Due to the informality of the place and cheap rentals, students and young people are also increasingly moving into the neighbourhood.
+The population of Garden East is around 18,500, and 58% of them have a migratory background, i.e. Turkish immigrant families.
+Due to cheap house rent, students and young people are also increasingly moving into the neighbourhood.
 The multicultural nature of the area is its core identity, also giving the neighbourhood a distinct role in Kiel.
 There is a varied and lively atmosphere and many signs of cultural diversity.
-But at the same time the community suffers from unemployment and high numbers of recipients of social welfare.
+But at the same time, the community suffers from unemployment and high numbers of recipients of social welfare.
 Together with high density of population and indices of social disruption, the neighbourhood has many issues.
-This reflects the situation of many inner city neighbourhoods in many larger European cities, where certain areas “attract” marginal groups due to the openness of the neighbourhood, but at the same time, compound the social pressures.
+This reflects the situation of many inner city neighbourhoods in many larger European cities.
+Certain areas “attract” marginal groups due to the openness of the neighbourhood, but at the same time compound the social pressures at the same time.